Last updated on December 8th, 2023

 This article explains the different type of cables, plugs, and highlights country-specific standards and developments.

 There are 4 main types of EV charging cables.
-Most dedicated home EV charging stations and plug chargers use a Mode 3 charging cable and fast charging stations use Mode 4.
+Most dedicated home EV charging stations and plug chargers use a Mode 3 charging cable and rapid charging stations use Mode 4.

 EV charging plugs vary based on the manufacturer and country you find yourself in, but there are a few dominant standards across the world, each used in a particular region.
-North America uses the Type 1 plug for AC charging and CCS1 for DC fast charging, while Europe uses the Type 2 connector for AC charging and CCS2 for DC fast charging.
+North America uses the Type 1 plug for AC charging and CCS1 for DC rapid charging, while Europe uses the Type 2 connector for AC charging and CCS2 for DC rapid charging.